GT-ARC/opaca-core/doc/jiac-vi.md

 # JIAC VI Basic Documentation

 The reference implementation of the OPACA Agent Container is written in JIAC VI, developed by DAI-Labor, and in particular by Christian Rakow.
 This document provides a broad overview of the framework and its most relevant features for developing OPACA Agent Containers.
 The documentation is separated into multiple sections.
-First an introduction to *JIAC Intelligent Agent Componentware* (JIAC VI) and its concepts. ("JIAC" is usually spelled as one word, i.e. "jiac-six", not "j-i-a-c-six".)
+First an introduction to *JIAC Intelligent Agent Componentware* (JIAC VI) and its concepts in general, then how it relates to and is used in OPACA.